 15th November 2021

-Online Sexual Exploitation and Abuse in Nigeria
+Online sexual exploitation and abuse in Nigeria

-There has been outrage regarding the lack of appropriate response by the Nigerian authorities, particularly in instances where violations are filmed and shared widely.
+There has been outrage regarding the lack of an appropriate response by the Nigerian authorities, particularly in instances where violations are filmed and shared widely.

-Key takeaways and recommendations
+Key recommendations

 The information in this factsheet is largely derived from our 2021 report, Ending Online Sexual Exploitation and Abuse of Women and Girls: A Call for International Standards.